wp-plugins/flyzoo/readme.txt

 * Eye-catching chat design with draggable and resizeable windows

-* Responsive chat on tablets and mobile devices
+* Responsive on tablets and mobile devices

 * In-browser chat: browse your site and chat at the same time

-* SSL Connection: automatic chat encryption for HTTPS/SSL websites
+* SSL chat encryption for HTTPS/SSL based websites

 * Moderation: ban users and block IPs, clean chat rooms from forbidden words